Public Relations (Mad Men): Plot

 A different client, Jantzen swimwear, asks for help to maintain a family-friendly image in a field where bikinis are becoming more common and more revealing.
-They insist they do not sell bikinis, which they call underwear you wear to the beach; they sell two-piece bathing suits.
-Don Draper tries to sell a pitch wherein the model's breasts are obscured by the slogan, "So well built, we can't show you the second floor".
-The Jantzen representatives reject the ad as overly risqué, and Draper - exasperated by the clients' refusal to acknowledge a changing culture and the realities of their business - ends up throwing the men out of the meeting room.
+They insist they do not sell "bikinis" (which they liken to underwear) but rather two-piece bathing suits.
+Don tries to sell a pitch wherein the model's breasts are obscured by the slogan, "So well built, we can't show you the second floor".
+The Jantzen representatives reject the ad as overly risqué, and Don - exasperated by the clients' refusal to acknowledge a changing culture and the realities of their business - ends up throwing the men out of the meeting room.
 As they leave, he finally agrees to do the interview with The Wall Street Journal.
 As the episode ends, Don is seen telling the journalist the swashbuckling story of how he instigated the formation of SCDP by having Lane Pryce (Jared Harris) fire them.